 She catches my look and shrugs.
 “Yeah, this beaner’s been holding out on you.
 Its my Doomsday Fund.
 Every girl needs one.”

-She pays and the woman, her is Beth, recounts every penny.
-Hag.
+She pays and the woman, her is Beth and her husband has recently been diagnosed with stage II non-Hodgkin’s lymphoma, recounts every penny.

-“It’s just some s*** for Sunny” June says as we walk to the wind-chime booth.
-She makes and effort to tap every single one, creating a beautiful crash of sound.
+“It’s just some s*** for Sunny” June says as we walk away, entering a booth populated by flock of wind-chimes.
+She makes and effort to tap every single chime, creating a beautiful crash of sound.
 “He’s doing well and has to know there’s some type of reward for hard work.”

-The bridge, a short, decrypted two lane over the Sangamon River, appears rusty gold in the sunset.
-I look at the dashboard clock before shutting off the engine.
+The bridge, dilapidated two lane over the Sangamon River, appears gold in the sunset.
+I glance at the dashboard clock and shut off the engine.
 “It’s six-thirty.
 You have fifteen minutes.”

 “I’ll take as long as I want pan blanco!”
-June laughs, almost giddy from a belly full of noodles and bread sticks.
+June, giddy from a belly full of noodles and bread sticks, laughs.
 She has trouble unfastening her seat belt.

 “Fifteen.”
 I repeat, unbuckling it for her and pushing her out the door.
 She lands with a fart.

 We walk onto the bridge, keeping to the side rails.
-Beneath us, the Sangamon is low, showing more sand and tree stumps than water.
-At the far bank, a group of boys swim beside a concrete boat ramp.
+Beneath us, the Sangamon is low, showing more sand and weeds than water.
+On the far bank, a group of boys swim beside a concrete boat ramp.
 They don’t notice us.

-“There, graffiti!”
+“There, words!
+Big words!”
 Grinning, June Bug points to an I-beam above our heads.
 On it someone has sprawled The End of the Line in sloppy yellow paint.
-“Better art than that crap in Brannon.”
+“Better art than that hipster crap.”

-Looking around I see that every I-beam, every hand rail and support, everything is covered with spray paint, Sharpie, knife scrapings, pencil, pen and above all else, an unbearable need to be heard.
+Looking around I see that every beam and handrail, every support, is covered with spray paint, with Sharpie and knife scrapings, with pencil and pen, and (maybe more than anything else) the unbearable need to be heard.

-June slaps my back and runs down the walkway, laughing as she echo’s the scribbling around her.
+June slaps my back and runs down the walkway, laughing as she echo’s the scribbles around her.
 “Cobain lives in McCain!
 For Free P**** call Susie!
 Go Coleman Tigers!
 F*** Nixon!…”

 The boys look up, one yelling something about Nirvana.
 June ignores them and continues to the end of the bridge before circling back.
 “Class of 97′ Rules!
 Fiona & Jim Forever!…”

-The boys on the bank yell louder.
-One pulls down his shorts and moons us.
-Another, a fat, butter-ball, bellows before flinging off a rope swing into the water.
-Droplets nearly hit my feet.
+Two of the boys on the river bank pull down their shorts, mooning us.
+Another, a fat, butter-ball, bellows something unintelligible before flinging himself off a rope swing into the water.
+Droplets land near my feet.

-June returns, sweat pouring from her forehead.
+June returns, painting, sweat beading on her forehead.
 I point to the boys.

-Unimpressed, she waves the two hairy cheeks away then pulls a jack knife out of her back pocket.
+Unimpressed, she waves the four hairy cheeks away and pulls a jack knife out of her back pocket.

 “It’s our turn.”
 Her voice is hoarse and somewhere she’s lost her ponytail holder.
-She looks around for a few minutes before finding small bare spot on a vertical beam near the center of the bridge.
+Thick black curls flow over her shoulders, reaching halfway down her back.
+Wide-eyed she finds small bare spot on a vertical beam near the center of the bridge.
 “What will it be?”

 “June and Mable were here 2014.”
 I think for a second “wuz here…”

 “I just did.”
-She moves and lets me see our inscription.
+She moves and lets me see our inscription, out eternal mark on a decrepit bridge over a parched river bed.
 “What do ya think?”

 June y Mable dicen que engañan al mundo!!!
 June a Mable say screw the world!!!

 “B**** this whole world is vulgar!”
-She turns and begins working on the inscription again.
+She turns and begins working again.
 The sun is almost down and the boys at the boat ramp begin working on a fire.
 They’ve already forgotten about us.

 “There.”
 June points to her creation.

-I look and she she’s etched a heart around our names.
+I look and see she’s etched a heart around our names.